-Efficiency in resource utilization and enhancement of organization's of an performance are highly dependent depends (Obiwuru et al., 2011).
-Effective leadership is a powerful source of management development and sustainable competetive advantage to achieve financial performance (Avolio, 1999; Lado et al., 1992; Rowe, 2001).
-Muterera (2012) found that both transactional and transformational leadership styles positively affected the organization's financial performance.
+Efficiency in resource utilization and enhancement of organization's financial performance are highly dependent on leadership style (Obiwuru et al., 2011).
+Effective leadership is a powerful source of management development and sustainable competitive advantage to achieve financial performance (Avolio, 1999; Lado et al., 1992; Rowe, 2001).
+Muterera (2012) found that both transactional and transformational leadership styles both had a positive effect on organization's financial performance.
 However, transformational leadership has a higher contribution to financial performance than transactional leadership does.
 Based on this conceptual framework, the following hypothesis on transformational leadership and financial performance was developed:

-H8: Transformational leadership affects financial performance.
+H_8 : Transformational leadership has an effect on financial performance.